hitkumar/Spark/README.md

 I use Python's Tweepy library to get twitter stream.
 Spark has inbuilt functions for twitter stream in Java and Spark API, but it is not available for Python.
 There are three tasks in this repo.
 Sample outputs are in output folder for these.

-1. Finding most popular hashtags in a twitter stream.
+a) Finding most popular hashtags in a twitter stream.
 How to run
 pyspark hashtags.py <Stream_Length> <Window_Size>

 where <Stream_Length> is the total length of twitter stream it looks at. <Window_size> is the window across we want to do our calculation.
 Both are in seconds.
 It prints the most common hastags in the stream.

-2. Find the tweet that was most retweeted.
+b) Find the tweet that was most retweeted.

 How to run
 pyspark retweet.py <Stream_Length> <Window_Size>